trzpiot/.dotfiles/modules/home-manager/README.md

 All packages can be found on [NixOS Search - Packages](https://search.nixos.org/packages) for more information.
 Note that I am using the unstable channel by default.

-Applications with additional configurations end up in a directory specifically for the application in [programs](programs).
+Applications with additional configurations end up in a directory ([programs](programs)) specifically for the application.
 All others are simply defined in the [default.nix](default.nix).

 ## Theme